 .

-Go to your application > App Configuration > Deployment Template.
+- Navigate to your application in Devtron and go to App Configuration > Deployment Template.

-In the deployment template, search for tolerations and add it there.
+In the deployment template, search for tolerations and add them there.

 After running, you will see the status of all your resources.
 All the resources are healthy now.

-Now let’s check whether the taints were applied during the new deployment or not.
-For that hover over the pod, and you will see that that tolerations were applied to the pods.
+Now, let’s check whether the taints were applied during the new deployment or not.
+For that, hover over the pod, and you will see that tolerations were applied to the pods.

 Conclusion